Japan’s Investments in Africa

 In Mozambique, where recent discoveries of 100 to 180 trillion cubic feet of natural gas sit offshore, executives at Mitsui Corporation in Japan plan to build a plant for liquefying natural gas close to the Nacala port.
 They want to produce 50 million tons of liquefied natural gas per year at a plant in Cabo Delgado province and then ship it from Nacala to Japan.

-Copper from the Nacala Port
+Copper from Nacala

 But at the Nacala port, the Japanese also want to ship large volumes of African metals back home to processing and manufacturing facilities in Japan.